laravel/docs/mail.md

 <a name="sending-mail-via-a-specific-mailer"></a>
 #### Sending Mail Via A Specific Mailer

-By default, Laravel will use the mailer configured as the `default` mailer in your `mail` configuration file.
+By default, Laravel will send email using the mailer configured as the `default` mailer in your application's `mail` configuration file.
 However, you may use the `mailer` method to send a message using a specific mailer configuration:

     Mail::mailer('postmark')
             ->to($request->user())